What are cockroaches?

 How do I get rid of cockroaches?

 Unfortunately, cockroaches are a pest that thrives in Florida and can make themselves at home inside any home or business.
 At Bold Servicing, we understand how stressful dealing with cockroaches is and will act fast, providing you with the necessary services to remove these pests and prevent them from returning.
 Our premium, full-service cockroach control options in Tampa, FL, are not only convenient and effective but also eco-friendly.
 To learn more about keeping your Tampa Bay Area home or business cockroach-free, call us today!

 How can I prevent cockroaches in the future?

 Here are some prevention tips to help keep cockroaches and other pests out of your Florida home.

-Store your food and pet food either in hard-sided containers with locking lids or the fridge.
+- Store your food and pet food either in hard-sided containers with lids or in the fridge.

-Regularly wash dishes, vacuum, and wipe down counters to get rid of crumbs that cockroaches can utilize as a food source.
+- Regularly wash dishes, vacuum, and wipe down counters to eliminate crumbs that cockroaches can utilize as a food source.

 - Use dehumidifiers to reduce moisture levels in your home.